tiry/import-export-samples/ReadMe.md

-## About the repository
+## About this repository

-Here are some sample code for managing Data Migration between 2 Nuxeo servers in different vesions using `Nuxeo-core-io`.
+Here are some sample code for managing Data Migration between 2 Nuxeo servers in different vesions using `nuxeo-core-io`.

 ## Why Core-IO ?